Is This The Hardest Bad Money Habit To Break?

 “Many of us are playing out money scripts that our family has been struggling with for generations,” says Klontz.
 “With the knowledge that you are just the next actor in a dysfunctional play comes the ability to write a new story for yourself and for future generations.”

-During their discussion, he discovered that his grandfather had lost all his money in the Depression and had never put a dollar in the bank since, instead squirrelling away cash into a lock box in the attic.
-“It helped me understand my mum’s anxiety about money,” Klontz says.
-So did his own behaviour.
+During their discussion, he discovered that his grandfather had lost all his money in the Depression and had never put a dollar in the bank since, instead squirreling away cash into a lock box in the attic.
+“It helped me understand my mom’s anxiety about money,” Klontz says.
+So did his own behavior.
 “I concluded that my family’s fear around investing led to poverty, so I swung to the opposite extreme, which led to my losing it all.”
 With this awareness, Klontz says he’s been able to invest more prudently.

 Step 3: Rewire Your Money Habits

-Let’s say your parents instilled the idea that rich people are greedy, and as a result, you engage in self-destructive behaviour that sabotages your ability to make or keep cash.
+Let’s say your parents instilled the idea that rich people are greedy, and as a result, you engage in self-destructive behavior that sabotages your ability to make or keep cash.
 First, question why you developed that concept.
-Maybe you grew up poor and denouncing wealth was your parents’ way of rationalising that it’s okay to be underprivileged.
+Maybe you grew up poor and denouncing wealth was your parents’ way of rationalizing that it’s okay to be underprivileged.

 Once you’ve identified where your own money issues stem from, do some detective work into why your parents had the financial habits they passed to you.
 Have a conversation with them about their own childhoods and what your grandparents taught them about money.